Lividy/Single-station-source-depth-determination-based-on-VGGDepth/README.md

 # Single-station-source-depth-determination-based-on-VGGDepth

-This code includes data training, data testing, and visualization of prediction depth.
+This code repository includes data training, data testing, and visualization for VGGDepth.

 ## 1. Environment Configuration

+The neural networks are trained and implemented with Pytorch.
+You can set up a similar environment using the following commands.
-   conda env create -f env.yml (or env_all.yml if you need all my environment)
+- Install in the default environment: conda env create -f env.yml (or env_all.yml if you need all my environment) conda activate vggdepth

 ## 2. Download training data, testing data, and well-trained model folder

+   Due to the large size of the data, we have placed it in the cloud storage.

    #### Download 3 folder from my google drive:

       https://drive.google.com/drive/folders/19SGqXPAGn1QaRUfflM3OUEruuCMgt4cZ?usp=sharing